Radiologic Technology (DMI)

 Radiographic Anatomy & Pathology

 Introduces concepts related to the classification of disease, etiology, epidemiology, treatment and prognosis.
 Delineates the appropriate imaging modality for the greatest diagnostic sensitivity.
 Describes the radiographic appearance of disease and its impact of exposure factor selections.
 Emphasized normal radiographic anatomy as an indicator and identification of pathologies.
-Lecture: 3 credit hours (45 contact hours).
+Lecture: 3 credits (45 contact hours).

 Attributes: Technical